 Figure 8.
-Typical networking configuration for an Multi-Stack Controller 4 stack variant
+Typical networking configuration for a Multi-Stack Controller 4 stack variant

-For an Multi-Stack Controller 8+ stack variant, an ethernet switch is needed for connecting the stacks with the Multi-Stack Controller.
+For a Multi-Stack Controller 8+ stack variant, an ethernet switch is needed for connecting the stacks with the Multi-Stack Controller.
 Refer to the below diagram for configuration details.

 Figure 9.
-Typical networking configuration for an Multi-Stack Controller 8 stack variant
+Typical networking configuration for a Multi-Stack Controller 8 stack variant

-In case if the external controller does not support 1 Gbps and only supports 10/100 Mbps, a compatible ethernet switch must be added.
+In the case where the external controller does not support 1 Gbps and only supports 10/100 Mbps, a compatible ethernet switch must be added.
 Refer to the below diagram for configuration details.

 Figure 10.
-Typical networking configuration for an Multi-Stack Controller 8 stack variant with an ethernet switch
+Typical networking configuration for a Multi-Stack Controller 8 stack variant with an ethernet switch